rasbt/LLMs-from-scratch/.github/ISSUE_TEMPLATE/ask-a-question.md

 ---
 name: Ask a Question
-about: Ask and answer questions related to the book
+about: Ask questions related to the book
 title: ''
 labels: question
 assignees: rasbt